-A groundbreaking report by RMIT researchers outlines a new investment pathway to lift the supply of affordable rental housing.
+A groundbreaking report published today advises the Australian Government on a more efficient and effective investment pathway to lift the supply of affordable rental housing.

 The report recommends the establishment of an Affordable Housing Finance Corporation (AHFC) combined with a well-structured guarantee, to make it more attractive for long term managed funds to invest in new affordable and well-targeted social housing infrastructure.